-The crown of the watch, which is most often located at 3 o'clock, is called the "watch crown".
-The crown is one of the key elements in the construction of a watch: if it is used most of the time to change the hour and minute hands, it can also be used to change other parameters of the watch, such as the date.
+The crown on a watch, most often located at 3 o'clock, is called the "watch crown."
+The crown is one of the key elements in the construction of a watch: while it is mostly used to change the hour and minute hands, it can also be used to change other watch settings, such as the date.

-- The crown of the watch is a point of entry into the mechanism and water can easily seep in.
-Therefore, it is especially important to make sure that the crown is pushed in or screwed down when your waterproof watch or diver's watch is in contact with water.
+Initial On 36 or on all of our men's automatic watches which have a 40-hour power reserve, you can wind the mechanism manually using the crown. - The watch crown is an entry point into the mechanism, and water can easily seep in.
+Therefore, you must take particular care to ensure that the crown is fully pushed in or screwed down when your waterproof watch or diving is in contact with water.

 Read more